Chart Color Schemes

 Health performance in Coffs Harbour - South is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Coffs Harbour - South, with high prevalence of common conditions across younger and older age groups.
-Private health cover stands at approximately 49% (~5,835 people), lower than the national average of 55.3%.
+Coffs Harbour - South faces significant health challenges, with common conditions prevalent across both younger and older age groups.
+Private health cover is relatively low at approximately 49% of the total population (~5,835 people), compared to the national average of 55.3%.

-The most prevalent medical conditions are arthritis (10.5%) and mental health issues (10.2%).
-A total of 61.9% of residents report no medical ailments, compared to 63.9% in Rest of NSW.
-In this area, 23.3% of residents are aged 65 and over (2,783 people).
-Health outcomes among seniors present challenges broadly aligned with the general population's health profile.
+Arthritis and mental health issues are the most common medical conditions, affecting 10.5% and 10.2% of residents respectively.
+However, 61.9% of residents report no medical ailments, slightly lower than the Rest of NSW's 63.9%.
+The area has a higher proportion of seniors, with 23.3% of residents aged 65 and over (2,783 people).
+Health outcomes among seniors present challenges broadly in line with the general population's health profile.

 Frequently Asked Questions - Health